3609-3687 Arbutus St rezoning application

 Why is this development exceeding the maximum density recommended in the City- wide draft Secured Market Rental Policy for arterial road locations?

-Cory asked over 3 years ago
+Cory asked about 4 years ago

 The Affordable Housing Choices Interim Rezoning Policy(External link) rezoning policy was introduced to encourage ground-oriented and mid-rise affordable housing types and tenures, including purpose-built rental apartments and townhouses (you can also refer to the city board for an overview of this policy).
 This policy also demonstrates the “transition zone” concept where ground-oriented affordable housing types provide a transition between higher density arterial streets and single-family areas.
 This site is identified as 500 m from the local shopping area and fronting an arterial street with Translink's Frequent Transit Network, thus allowing for 6-storeys under the policy.
 The City’s Housing Vancouver Strategy(External link) also aims to provide for an increased number of affordable housing projects across the City.